eventura0827/GD-Macros/README.md

 # GD Macros
-# TOAST

 If you find this, I'll be damned!
 This is my first repository!
+There will be A LOT more macros.

 # Requirements
-ToastyReplay which can be downloaded below https://github.com/ToastexGD/ToastyReplay/releases
+https://github.com/ToastexGD/ToastyReplay/releases

 240 FPS/TPS